xavibenjamin/brightlycolored.org/README.md

-# The Bold Report
+# Brightly Colored

 [![Code Climate](https://codeclimate.com/github/ttimsmith/theboldreport.net/badges/gpa.svg)](https://codeclimate.com/github/ttimsmith/theboldreport.net)

-*The Bold Report* is powered by [Jekyll](http://jekyllrb.com/).
+*Brightly Colored* is powered by [Jekyll](http://jekyllrb.com/).
 Feel free to browse the code and report any issues.

 You're free to use whatever you'd like, **however**, posts found in the `_drafts` or `_posts` folder are copyright of Timothy B. Smith, and may not be used without proper attribution.
 Of course, the logo is also my copyright… you know what you can copy/paste and what you shouldn't.
 Be nice.